Ipswich and Rosewood railway line: Branch lines

 The Brisbane Valley railway line, branching from the Main Line after Wulkuraka railway station, was opened to Lowood in 1884, Esk in 1886, and Yarraman in 1913.
 Passenger services operated to Toogoolawah until 1989, and freight services until closure of the line in sections in 1988 and 1993.

 A line to Marburg opened in 1912, branching from the Main Line 380 m east of Rosewood railway station.
 It was closed in sections from 1964 to 1995, and some of it is today the Rosewood Railway Museum; the Museum Junction station is at the truncated southern end of the line before Railway Street.

 A line to a coal loading balloon loop at Ebenezer was opened in 1990, junctioning from the Main Line west of Thagoona railway station.

 The initial section of the Springfield railway line from Darra to Richlands was opened one week early in January 2011 to assist with transportation when the Main Line between Darra and Ipswich was closed due to severe flooding.
 The Richlands–Springfield section opened in 2013.

 A new branch line has been proposed on an alignment extending south from Ipswich to Yamanto, then east to Ripley, and connecting with the Springfield line.

 Route and stations

 Most services originate in Ipswich and stop at all stations to Bowen Hills railway station.
 The typical travel time between Ipswich and Brisbane City is approximately 58 minutes (to Central).
 Rosewood services typically act as a shuttle between Rosewood and Ipswich stations, with selected peak direction services continuing through Ipswich.
 The typical travel time between Rosewood and Ipswich is 18 minutes.

 During weekday peak times, a number of the Ipswich services skip stations between Darra and Milton, stopping only at Indooroopilly for faster travel times for commuters working in the Brisbane central business district.

 Passengers for/from the Rosewood line change at Ipswich, Beenleigh, Gold Coast and Cleveland lines at Roma Street, and all other lines at Bowen Hills.

+During times of disruption in the inner south of Brisbane, Beenleigh and Gold Coast line trains can be maintained via the Ipswich line, using the Corinda-Yeerongpilly railway line to bypass track closures between South Brisbane and Yeerongpilly.